truongmanhsang/popcorn-api/manual/tutorial.md

 ## Scraper

-The `scraper.js` class is the entry point to start the scraping process with the `scrape` method.
+The [`Scraper`](https://chrisalderson.github.io/class/src/scraper.js~Scraper.html) class is the entry point to start the scraping process with the [`scrape`](https://chrisalderson.github.io/class/src/scraper.js~Scraper.html#instance-method-scrape) method.
 This method will iterate through an array of methods to scrape each individual content provider.

 ```javascript
 scrape() {